dudung/butiran/content/posts/25/i/20-vib-1-d-grains.md

 ## notes
 + Source of the disturbance is a vibrator, which make the grains oscillating [^gppt-5_2025a].
-+ Problem when aligning grouped objects in Word and solution with Inscape [^gppt-5_2025b].
++ Problem when aligning grouped objects in Word and solution with Inkscape [^gppt-5_2025b].

 ## refs